 It has been determined why the finding occurred;

-Any necessary changes to requirements have been determined and communicated to End Users; and
+Any necessary changes to requirements have been determined and communicated to Model Users; and

 A model change is implemented to remove the finding.

 Model Findings Inventory

 The Model Findings Inventory will be available on the NAIC website (location TBD).
 A sample file will be shown in Appendix B. The Model Findings Inventory will include the following information for each model finding: